Displaying items by tag: Charleston weddings

 The temperatures are rising as we reach the last weekend of May in Charleston.
 While this usually means the tapering off of the busy spring wedding season in Charleston, it means a lot to the families of service members who died while defending the freedoms of this great country of ours.
 Charleston, SC being the number 2 wedding destination in the country simply would not be possible without the many men and women who have died in the line of fire and battle defending this country.
 While I wasn't scheduled for any weddings this weekend, I wanted to create a blog post of songs that made me of the patrioticism we should show on this day.
 So, while you are sitting out in your backyard or at the beach, feel free to play these songs and remember all those who have died.
 And let this serve as a reminder that Mike Bills Entertainment is only one of a handful companies offering 10% off for ALL active duty military.
 Thank you to all who have died and for those who continue to serve this great country of ours.
 Have a great Memorial Day.
 Check back later this week for installment number 4 in the destination wedding to Charleston series.
 Today though, it's songs about this great country we live in, America.

 Perhaps this blog post will inspire wedding planners and coordinators all around Charleston to supply a bunch of Bic lighters for folks to hold up at their tables or even during send-off while they listen, especially after you take a look at this list of songs I am about to show you.
 Power ballads, which have their early roots back to the late 70s became more mainstream during the 80s and 90s.
 They were songs that conjured up feelings of love and loss, but for the sake of this blog post and since wedding receptions are meant to be positive, we shall look at this list of songs that make us go "ahhhhhhhhhhhhhh" and think about love.
 Don't think these songs are too out of the norm to be played at your wedding.
+As one of the top wedding DJs in Charleston, I can tell you that modern brides and grooms are still crazy about their 80s and 90s music.
 Allow this list to serve as a trigger of more ideas for songs you might want to hear.
 Remember, more and more brides and grooms are looking for their weddings to sound different from all the others they have been to in recent years.